What SMS Number is Right for You? Local vs. Toll-Free vs. Short Codes

 • Fastest: Short codes can send hundreds of texts per second, making them the quickest option for texting.

 • Memorable: It’s a lot easier to remember five numbers than ten.
-Their short size ensures subscribers have a better chance of memorization than toll-free and local.
+Their short size ensures subscribers have a better chance of memorization than toll-free and 10DLC.

 Of course, there are a few disadvantages.